 This gluten-free chocolate cake recipe is a chocolate lover’s dream.
 It is rich and decadent and looks fabulous with its meringue cracked top.
 The added bonus is that it is so simple to make.

 The batter is reminiscent of a chocolate mousse, predominantly made up of eggs, chocolate, and butter.
 Whip egg whites until stiff and fold into the melted chocolate and butter.
-Fold it all gently to keep the air intact that was whipped into the whites and ensure the batter stays light.
+Fold it all gently to keep the air whipped into the whites intact, and ensure the batter stays light.

 Bake the cake, and it rises tall and proud, but after baking, it will deflate.
-This leaves a pretty crackled chocolate top, similar to the cracked top of a brownie only crispier.
+This leaves a pretty crackled chocolate top, similar to the cracked top of chocolate brownies, only crispier.
 The top of the cake is crisp, but the inside is moist as anything.

-Egg whites need to be beaten to form stiff peaks for this recipe so you will need an electric whisk such as a hand-held electric beater or use a benchtop mixer with a whisk attachment.
+Egg whites need to be beaten to form stiff peaks for this recipe so you will need an electric whisk such as a hand-held electric beater or use a stand mixer with a whisk attachment.

 The cake is baked in a 9″ round springform cake tin.

 The ingredients amounts are listed in the recipe card below but here is a run-through with a few extra details.

 - Chocolate – Good dark chocolate with 50% -60% cocoa makes a rich cake that is not too bitter.

 - Butter – Melted butter brings moisture and flavor.